How to use Web SDK

 captureId();

-The renderCaptureId() method is a ready-to-use component capable of activating the device camera and presenting a capture assistant to capture the Id
+The renderCaptureId() method is a ready-to-use component.
+It can activate the device camera and present a capture assistant to capture the ID

-The following code shows how to implement the renderCaptureId() method to create a flow for the user to capture both sides of the ID:
+The following code shows how to implement the renderCaptureId() method to create a flow for the user to capture both sides of a two-sided ID.

 // 4.- Capture the ID